peteroupc/encoding/api/com.upokecenter.text.Encodings.md

 ### GetDecoderInput
-    public static ICharacterInput GetDecoderInput​(ICharacterEncoding encoding, InputStream input) Not documented yet. <p>In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as follows:
+    public static ICharacterInput GetDecoderInput​(ICharacterEncoding encoding, InputStream input) Converts a character encoding into a character input stream, given a data stream.
+The input stream doesn't check the first few bytes for a byte-order mark indicating a Unicode encoding such as UTF-8 before using the character encoding's decoder. <p>In the .NET implementation, this method is implemented as an extension method to any object implementing ICharacterEncoding and can be called as
- <code>encoding.GetDecoderInput(input)</code>.
-If the object's class already
- has a GetDecoderInput method with the same parameters, that method takes precedence over this extension method.</p>
+ follows: <code>encoding.GetDecoderInput(input)</code>.
+If the object's class already has a GetDecoderInput method with the same parameters, that method takes precedence over this extension method.</p>

 **Parameters:**